FV9201/odin-recipes/README.md

 # odin-recipes
-Project from the HTML foundations
+Recipes site project for the "Foundations Course".